-- Choose a sturdy carrier that is large enough to move around, allows a smaller water bowl and has enough ventilation.
+- Choose a sturdy carrier that is large enough for the cat to move around, allows a small water bowl and has enough ventilation.

 - When at home, leave your cat carrier open so your cat can wander in or our as he or she pleases.
-Leave some favourite treats, toys or bedding to assist with this
+Leave some favourite treats, toys or bedding inside the carrier to assist with this

 - Leave a blanket with your cat’s scent inside the carrier.
 Spray the blanket with a soothing pheromone such as Feliway.
 Refrain from washing this blanket unless it is soiled.
 Cats love their own smell

 - When you’re ready to visit the vet, calmly place your cat into the carrier.
 If your cat is hesitant, gently and supportively wrap them in a towel and place them gently in.
 Never forcibly push them into the carrier

 - Always have your cat passenger restrained.
 Consider using a natural pheromone in the car if your feline friend is becoming anxious.

 - Secure the cat carrier on the back seat of your car with the seatbelt and cover it with a light towel or sheet – again avoid washing these as cats like their own smell.
 Drive smoothly, without loud music, talking to your cat in a soothing voice – the calmer you are, the less anxious your cat will be.
 Keep windows closed for extra safety.

 - From the car to the clinic, try to limit movement of the carrier as much as possible.

 - On arrival, keep the carrier covered with the towel or sheet with the opening facing you.
 Try to avoid your cat spotting other animals in the clinic.